scythe-suite/scythe/USAGE.md

 ## Prepare the configuration

-Firt of all, design a few exercises and put them in the `exercises` dir.
+First of all, design a few exercises and put them in the `exercises` dir.

 Then choose a name for your exam, say `myexam`, and add

     ./confs/myexam.txt
     ./confs/myexam.tsv

-* the first file must contain a *secret* followed by a list of exercise names, that is, names of directories under `exercises`;
+* the first file must contain, on the first line, a *secret* followed by a list of exercise names (one execise per line), that is, names of directories in the `exercises` folder;

-* the second file must cotain a tab-separated list of *unique ids*, and *last and first name* (exactly one tab per line, after the ids).
+* the second file must contain a tab-separated list of *unique ids*, and *last and first name* (exactly one tab per line, after the ids).

 Give a look to the example unpacked during the installation in case of doubt.

-To prepare the configuartion file, just run
+To prepare the configuration file, just run

     source ./setenv.sh
     scythe prepare myexam